ItsLaro/HelloAndroid/README.md

     - [x] b.
 User can tap the "Change text string" button to update the label with the text from the text field.
     - [x] c.
 If the text field is empty, update label with default text string.

+## The following additional features are implemented:
+- [x] Dark Mode

 ## Demo
 <p align="center">
   <img src= demo/HelloAndroid.gif width="300">